topcoderinc/tc-flood-of-love/README.md

 #### Demo Site: [live on heroku](http://prototype-site-shell.herokuapp.com)

 ### To set up:
 - put your HTML content under the /public folder.
-Be sure to have an index page.
+    + Be sure to have an index page
     + putting content under /public/subs will generate an index that exposes each sub folder as a link.
 This is especially usefull for dropping prototype challenge results in for demo
 - for basic auth:
     + set an environmental variable "SECURESITE=true"